as a wildlife artist

 learn from others by sharing ideas or drawing and painting techniques.

-Take some classes and above all, practise, practise, practise.
+Take some classes, read some books, and above all, practise, practise,

 how can I draw something thats always moving?